IC 5241 - Galaxy in Pegasus

 Apparent size of IC 5241The following table reports IC 5241 apparent angular size.
 The green area displayed on top of the DSS2 image of IC 5241 is a visual representation of it.

 The image below is a photograph of IC 5241 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-IC 5241 - Galaxy is classified as according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 5241 - Galaxy in the Hubble de Vaucouleurs sequence.
+IC 5241 - Galaxy in Pegasus is classified as according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 5241 - Galaxy in Pegasus in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of IC 5241